Kim Kardashian Flaunts Nipples In Sheer Skin-Tight Tank On Night Out In Costa Rica

 The ladies have already returned home to the United States, after having a blast with several of their family members.
 Kim was recently spotted taking North West, 3, to a performance of Swan Lake at the Lincoln Center for the Performing Arts in New York City.
 North was even wearing an adorable yellow Kanye West inspired design for their sweet mother-daughter outing!

-Kim Kardashian’s Comeback Outfits — PICS
+Kim Kardashian’s Hottest Selfies — PICS

 The reality star was also spotted departing a courthouse on Feb.
 2 after being deposed for nine hours about her Paris robbery.
 In a recently dropped promo of KUWTK, Kim cries about her jewelry heist, while also demanding they get more serious when it comes to their security measures.
 Meanwhile, the highly anticipated premiere for season 13 is right around the corner, airing March 5.
 Fans can hardly wait to get a behind-the-scenes look at the latest drama.

-To our surprise, Kim announced on Feb.
+Kim also announced on Feb.
 1 that she’s starting a book club with Chrissy Teigen, 31, and her hairstylist Jen Atkin.
 One of Kim’s favorite novels, Embraced By The Light, will be their first read.
-Luckily, fans are able to get involved, since she assured that “everyone’s invited!!!”
+Luckily, fans are able to get involved, since she assured Twitter that “everyone’s invited!!!”

 HollywoodLifers, are YOU loving Kim’s seductive ensemble in Costa Rica?
 Let us know!